-This is not a loan program, but rather offers newly constructed and resale townhouses and condos for sale at low purchase prices with priority given to those who work and reside in Loudoun County.
+This is not a loan program; rather, it offers newly constructed and resale single-family homes, townhouses, and condos for sale at low purchase prices with priority given to those who work and reside in Loudoun County.
 This program is restricted to first-time homebuyers (or those who have not owned in the last 3 years) who have a total household income of 30%-70% of the area median income.
 You must apply for the ADU program.
 You can find information on applying here.

 ADU’s however, come with restrictions.
 If you want to sell your ADU property within the first 15 years of purchasing it, you first give the County the opportunity to purchase the home.
 If the County waives its option to purchase the ADU, you must then offer it for sale exclusively through the County for at least 90 days at a purchase price set by the County.

 After the first 15 years of ownership, the Extended Control Period begins for an additional 35 years.
 If you wish to sell your ADU during the Extended Control Period, you must give the County first right of refusal to purchase the home at fair market value.
 You may then offer the home for sale to the public at market value.
 However, any proceeds from the sale must be shared with the County of Loudoun Housing Trust Fund.
 An ADU property must be your primary residence for the entire length of ownership and ADU properties cannot be inherited.
 You can read more about ADUs here directly from the County.